 Type 2 diabetes is the end stage of insulin resistance, which is the end stage of being overfat.
 Along this entire spectrum, the primary problem is storing too much energy in your body, caused by one thing: eating too much energy.

 This situation is entirely preventable by doing four things:

 - Eat whole foods, for example (organ) meat, poultry, eggs, fish, vegetables, avocado, berries and cheese.
-These foods are nutrients and protein dense.
+These foods are nutrient and protein dense.
 This will make you feel more satiated, which makes it nearly impossible to overeat.

 - Fast intermittently, for example eat only in an 8 hour eating window and fast for the other 16 hours, every day.
 This will make you reach the fasted stage (burning body fat) earlier, automatically eat less because of satiety, and helps your body to recover because it’s not processing food all the time.

 - Practice high intensity exercise, for example cycling, sprinting and weight lifting.
 These exercises raise your heart rate maximally and will deplete the glycogen in your muscles.
 It will cost energy to replete the glycogen again.
 The extra advantage of weight lifting is that the more muscle you have, the more energy your body is using which makes it way harder to get in an energy surplus.